SongDoHou/Pytorch-Image-Classificaiton-TransferLearning/README.md

-# Pytorch-Image-Classificaiton-TransferLearning
+# Pytorch-Image-Classificaiton-using-Transfer-Learning
  Transfer Learning in Image Classification using pytorch

- I used car dataset from AIHUB (http://www.aihub.or.kr/)
+You can use your own dataset